matthewdm0816/MVScanQA/README.md

 ```bash
 # [TODO]
 ```
 This will generate a `scene_view_object_overlap_data.pkl` file that records the IoSA ratios between each view and each 3D object for each scene.
-This file is widely used for
+This file can be used for
 - visibility-based solvability analysis for current 3D vision-language datasets and our proposed two datasets.
 - selecting best views for each instruction for tasks with certain object as input (e.g. Scan2Cap on ScanRefer and Nr3D).